ash0080/gun.doc.cn/Installation.md

-Gun can be installed and used in both browser (client side) and server applications.
-We have made it very easy to be be used in different environments.
+GUN can be used in both browsers and servers.
+We have made it easy to install in many different environments.

 ## Browser

-Here a three different ways to include Gun in your browser application:
+You may want to:

-- Include as script tag
+- Include it as a script tag,
-- Require
+- Use a require syntax,
-- Import (ES6)
+- Or import it in ES6.

-Just pick your favorite way of including scripts...
+Just pick your favorite way:

-### Include as script tag
+### Script Tag

-The easiest way is to just include Gun in the `<head>` tag of your `index.html` page:
+The easiest way is to just add:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/gun/gun.js"></script>
 ```

-And you can then test it by adding this to your `index.html`:
+to your HTML.
+Then you can test it, like so:

 ```html
 <script>